-15.644G Economic History A and 15.654G Economic History B

-28.911G Marketing A and 28.912G Marketing B

-30.935G Organization Behaviour A and 30.936G Organization Behaviour B

-A candidate shall study eight further units including units in one or both of the disciplines studied under clause 1.
-At least five of the eight units must be graduate units offered by the Faculty.
+- 15.565G Industrial Relations A and 15.575G Industrial Relations B - 15.644G Economic History A and 15.654G Economic History B - 28.911G Marketing A and 28.912G Marketing B - 30.935G Organization Behaviour A and 30.936G Organization Behaviour B five of the eight units must be graduate units offered by the Faculty.
 The remaining three units may be any approved units.
 Of the eight further units no more than two may be chosen from the list in clause 1.
-The program of eight units must be approved either by the relevant Head of School or the Co-ordinator of Interdisciplinary Graduate Studies.
+The program of eight units must be approved either by the relevant Head of School or the Coordinator of Interdisciplinary Graduate Studies.